arthking17/ansible_kubernetes_cluster_exemple/README.md

 # cluster_kubernetes

-Automation of Kubernetes cluster creation
+Automation of Kubernetes cluster creation ( Im using Ubuntu 16.* as server OS)

 ## Get started with creation of Kubernetes cluster using Ansible 🛠️⚙️💡